abetusk/dev/projects/inner-light/Instructions.md

 all LED strips need to have their ground lines hooked to each other.

-The power line needs to be disconnected when a contiguous string of LEDs is powered from one buck converter but connects to another segment that is powered by another buck converter This means that for the left lapel and collar that are powered by one buck converter, say, they need to share a power line but for the collar that connects to the right lapel, say, this power line needs to be cut as the right lapel is receiving power from another buck converter.
+The power line needs to be disconnected when a contiguous string of LEDs is powered from one buck converter but connects to another segment that is powered by another buck converter.
+This means that for the left lapel and collar that are powered by one buck converter, say, they need to share a power line but for the collar that connects to the right lapel, say, this power line needs to be cut as the right lapel is receiving power from another buck converter.